The Big Science market is huge and getting bigger.

 Big Science isn’t just for scientists: it needs business too.

-In the four years from 2021 to 2025, an estimated £35 billion of procurement and investment is planned, providing opportunities for thousands of suppliers across hundreds of industries.
+In the 4 years from 2021 to 2025, an estimated £35 billion of procurement and investment is planned, providing opportunities for thousands of suppliers across hundreds of industries.
 Requirements range from off-the-shelf goods, to services, to highly innovative items.
 From printer toner to bespoke instrument components, Big Science needs to collaborate with businesses of all sizes – from start-ups to SMEs, to multinationals – to ensure that research continues to provide solutions to some of our greatest challenges.

 It’s crucial, therefore, for UK industry to begin to realign, explore and grow into this expanding market.